Skip to main content

 How insurers underwrite builder applications

-Builders sit in one of the more carefully-assessed occupation groups across the panel.
-The actual day-to-day mix matters more than the job title — a licensed builder running a small residential business who spends most of the week quoting, supervising and chasing trades is generally classified differently to one swinging a hammer all week on a commercial site.
-Most adviser guides separate office-based building work (project management, contract administration) from on-the-tools work, with intermediate categories for builders who do both.
-Site-based work commonly attracts attention around heights, machinery use, and structural materials such as concrete and steel.
-Income protection is where the difference shows up most clearly — many panel insurers cap monthly benefits, restrict the benefit period, or extend the waiting period for heavy manual building roles compared to fully office-based equivalents.
-Honest, specific descriptions of daily activities (percentage on-site vs in-office, types of structures, whether you operate plant, whether you work at heights regularly) help insurers place you in the most appropriate category — and reduce the chance of a claim being questioned because the assessment was based on incomplete information.
+Builders sit in one of the more carefully assessed occupation groups across the panel, and the actual day-to-day mix matters more than the job title.
+A licensed builder running a small residential business who spends most of the week quoting, supervising, and chasing trades is generally treated differently to one working with tools all week on a commercial site.
+Most insurers separate office-based building work, such as project management and contract administration, from on-the-tools work, with in-between groups for builders who do both.
+Site-based work commonly draws attention around heights, machinery use, and structural materials such as concrete and steel.
+Income protection is where the difference shows up most clearly: many insurers cap the monthly benefit, shorten the benefit period, or lengthen the waiting period for heavy manual building roles compared with fully office-based ones.
+Honest, specific descriptions of your daily activities (the share of time on site versus in the office, the types of structures, whether you operate plant, and whether you regularly work at heights) help insurers place you in the right group and reduce the chance of a claim being questioned because the assessment was based on incomplete information.

 How the 9-insurer panel treats builders